On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

-asymptotically almost surely. \end{corollary} \begin{proof} Consider the process $(Z_t)_{t\ge 0}$ and let $T$ be the hitting time of $\gamma n$ by $(Z_t)_{t\ge 0}$, where $\gamma > 0$ is given by Lemma~\ref{lem: MR}.
-Then, $T$ is a.a.s. smaller than $e(G(n))$.
+\end{corollary} \begin{proof} Consider the process $(Z_t)_{t\ge 0}$, and let $T$ be the hitting time of $\gamma n$ by $(Z_t)_{t\ge 0}$, where $\gamma > 0$ is given by Lemma~\ref{lem: MR}.
+Then, $T$ is a.a.s.\ smaller than $e(G(n))$.
 Fix the set $S$ of half-edges, incident to explored vertices at time $T$, and match these with other open half-edges or between themselves uniformly at random.
 By a straightforward concentration argument we deduce that the number of edges with two half-edges in $S$ is concentrated around its expected value, which is at least $\dfrac{\gamma^2 n}{2 \Delta}$.
 Choosing $\gamma' = \dfrac{\gamma^2}{4 \Delta}$ gives the desired corollary. \end{proof}

-\begin{corollary} The $2-$core $C'_{max}$ of $C_{max}$ contains at least $\dfrac{2 \gamma' n}{\Delta}$ vertices of degree at least three asymptotically almost surely. \end{corollary} \begin{proof} The $2-$core of a graph may be constructed by step-by-step deletions of the vertices of degree zero and one by Observation~\ref{2core}.
-Thus, since $C_{max}$ contains no isolated vertices, by Corollary~\ref{cor 5.17} we have that
+\begin{corollary} A.a.s. the $2-$core $C'_{max}$ of $C_{max}$ contains at least $\dfrac{2 \gamma' n}{\Delta}$ vertices of degree at least 3. \end{corollary} \begin{proof} The $2-$core of a graph may be constructed by step-by-step deletions of the vertices of degree 0 and 1 by Observation~\ref{2core}.
+Thus, since $C_{max}$ contains no isolated vertices, by Corollary~\ref{cor 5.17} we have that a.a.s.